 The hotel has been open for just a few weeks and we are the only guests, which only enhances the feeling of living a dream.
-Dinner is served on the terrace as the rays of the setting sun highlight the sculpted gardens, inspired by Versailles.
+Dinner is served on the terrace as the rays of the setting sun highlight the sculpted gardens, which are inspired by those at Versailles.

 Thank goodness manners have relaxed somewhat since the 18th century - the service is friendly.
-The food is seriously good (thanks to chef Maxime Thomas) and the winematched dinner is a highlight.
-I particularly enjoy the extra little dishes which sneak in between courses - this is the land of amusebouche, after all.
+The food is seriously good (thanks to chef Maxime Thomas) and the wine-matched dinner is a highlight.
+I particularly enjoy the extra little dishes which sneak in between courses - this is the land of amuse-bouche, after all.

-The 4000 square metre château is in its own little kingdom, surrounded by 30 hectares of classical gardens and statues (a gift from King Louis XV), the remains of an ancient white oak forest, a kitchen garden and a pretty pond.
+The 4000 square-metre château is in its own little kingdom, surrounded by 30 hectares of classical gardens and statues (a gift from King Louis XV), the remains of an ancient white oak forest, a kitchen garden and a pretty pond.
 We borrow electric bikes and enjoy a picnic in the grounds before immersing ourselves in the pool.
 A fountain in a previous life, the pool provides welcome relief from the heat.